Disadvantages of Dental Crowns

 To minimize risks associated with dental crowns:

-5. Avoid habits like teeth grinding or chewing on hard objects
+5. Avoid Habits That Can Damage Crowns: Refrain from grinding your teeth or chewing on hard objects.

 • Persistent pain or sensitivity